SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 These are _not the same!_  The test can lie to you, hopefully with small probability.
 If you run the test on $N$ people, you come up with people divided among 4 cases:
-- _True Positives:_ $TP$ of them who have COVID-19 and test positive
+- _True Positives:_ $TP$ of them who have COVID-19 and test positive.
-- _True Negatives:_ $TN$ of them who do _not_ have COVID-19 and test negative
+- _True Negatives:_ $TN$ of them who do _not_ have COVID-19 and test negative.
-- _False Positives:_ $FP$ of them who do _not_ have COVID-19 but the test lies and gives a positive anyway
+- _False Positives:_ $FP$ of them who do _not_ have COVID-19 but the test lies and gives a positive anyway.
-- _False Negatives:_ $FN$ of them wo _do_ have COVID-19 but the test lies and gives a negative anyway
+- _False Negatives:_ $FN$ of them wo _do_ have COVID-19 but the test lies and gives a negative anyway.

 Obviously that's all the cases: